 David created an amazing Artist Journal of this expedition, featuring over 250 of his watercolors detailing features from his travels throughout the Ganges Himalayas.
 No other artist medium travels as well as Watercolor.
 And no other medium allows an artist the kind of creative versatility that Watercolor does.
 He has posted 80+ pages from this lovely Watercolor Journal on Facebook.
 If you'd like to see more... click the link right below here...

 David adds 21st Century Digital Medium: In 2010 Apple invented the iPad, and then, a couple years later the new "Paper by 53" app allowed David to bring his traditional sketching and painting skills into a brand new 21st century imaging technology that allows artists a whole new way to create images quickly.

-David trains artists in Fast Sketching skills using both traditional artist mediums as well as using a stylus and the cool "Paper by 53" app on an Apple iPad in digital medium.
+David trains artists in Fast Sketching Skills to help them try out various potential ideas for their paintings.
+He shows them how to use & incorporate both traditional artist mediums as well as how to use a stylus and the cool "Paper by 53" app on an Apple iPad in digital medium.

 Field iPad Sketches on My.
 Hood, Oregon

 iPad Sketch of a Macaw in a pet shop